nosana-ci/docs.nosana.io/docs/pipelines/start.md

 Note that the configuration defined per job is optional.
 If the configuration is not defined, the configuration defined in the `global` section will be used.
 For more information, you can take a look at the [specification](specification.md).
+But as you can see, you can define the image that you want to use for a specific job, and if it requires it, you can also add the credentials to get access for a private image.

 Let's take a look at the following example break it down and figure out what is happening:
 For this example let's take a look at the `jobs` section of our example: